cepedus/cepedus.github.io/src/content/blog/background_tasks.md

 ## Options

-There are already off-the-shelf solutions out there such as [FastAPI Backgroud Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/), but some use-cases need to return the response _after_ creating the job (because there's extra validation to do, some intermediate processing, etc.)
+There are already off-the-shelf solutions out there such as [FastAPI Background Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/), but some use-cases need to return the response _after_ creating the job (because there's extra validation to do, some intermediate processing, etc.)

 Sometimes the processing job you need is ~~thicc~~ heavy to compute and you need a classical distributed computing stack (Spark, Dask, Ray and friends).
 Some references: